Tobias Innocent Ndubuisi Ezejiofor

 TEACHING AND PROFESSIONAL EXPERIENCE

-Relevant Professional experience in industry of appropriate non-teaching /research institution
+Relevant Professional experience in the industry of appropriate non-teaching /research institution

 Environmental and Medical Biotechnology